 cbt createfamily post post

-cbt createfamily post location
+cbt createfamily post location1

 2